 It may sound unfair that the customer’s bank gets to make the determination.
 To help with that, the card brands offer an arbitration process where you can appeal directly to the card brand itself.

 Either party (you or the issuing bank) can choose to pursue arbitration after the bank’s chargeback determination.
 If you lose the initial chargeback determination, you’ll have the option to appeal it directly to Visa or Mastercard.
 If your customer loses the chargeback but disagrees with the bank’s decision, they can also pursue arbitration.

 However, there’s a big drawback: arbitration costs a few hundred dollars.
+Unless the sale is in the thousands, it may cost you more to pursue arbitration than the original amount you would have received from the customer.
 You’ll also need to go through the process of submitting documents again.

 Additionally, some aggregators (such as Stripe) appear to not allow appealing a chargeback ruling.
 We’ve reached out to Stripe to confirm.